Tokai Mie Home of the ninja and Japan's most sacred shrine

 Trending Attractions in Mie

-These gooey rice cakes topped with sweet beans are a dessert traditionally enjoyed by worshippers en route to Ise-jingu shrine.
-Akafuku are formed into a shape symbolizing the Isuzu River, which runs through the shrine grounds.
+These gooey rice cakes topped with sweet bean paste are a Japanese confectionery with a history of more than 300 years.
+Akafuku are formed into a shape symbolizing the Isuzu River, which runs through the grounds of Ise-Jingu Shrine.

-One of Japan's most prized foods, Ise ebi is the name of a spiny lobster caught in the warm, shallow waters of Ise Bay.
-Ise ebi can be eaten grilled, boiled or raw, and is at its sweetest and firmest between April and October.
+A prized food, Ise ebi is the name of a spiny lobster.
+Ise ebi can be eaten grilled, boiled or raw, and are sweet and firm when in season.

-A large wooden bowl filled with sushi rice and raw tuna marinated in soy sauce, topped with thinly sliced perilla leaves and ginger.
-The perfect dish for a Japanese potluck.
+A wooden bowl filled with sushi rice and raw tuna marinated in soy sauce, topped with thinly sliced perilla leaves and ginger.

-One of the most sought-after varieties of beef in Japan.
-This particular breed of cattle is prized for its high fat-to-meat ratio, which gives the meat a marbled appearance and melt-in-your-mouth texture.
+One of the most sought-after brands of beef in Japan.
+This particular breed of cattle is prized for its meat which has a marbled appearance and melt-in-your-mouth texture.

 Iga Hand-Braided Cords

 Through the centuries, patterned silk cords have adorned everything from religious paraphernalia to court formal wear, and pillboxes to armor.
-Colorful Iga kumihimo still accessorize kimono, and even contemporary items like mobile phones.
+Colorful Iga kumihimo still accessorize kimono, and these days, items like mobile phone straps.

 Iga yaki is an unglazed type of ceramics that flourished with the tea ceremony.
-Asymmetrical shapes and natural effects from the high-heat firing characterize this ruggedly expressive style of pottery, which is both porous and fireproof, making it wonderful for cooking.
+Natural finishes from the high-heat firing characterize this ruggedly expressive style of pottery, which is both porous and fireproof.

 Warm and comfortable weather makes spring an ideal time to visit Mie's theme parks and outdoor attractions.
 Other highlights include the Iga Ueno Ninja Festa and the cherry blossoms.

 Mie's beaches have more going on that just sea and sand.
-An annual firework display is held in august and sea turtles lay their eggs there.
+An annual firework display is held in August.

 Autumn is a time for fall festivals and the the Formula 1 Japanese Grand Prix at Suzuka.